ExpediaGroup/overwhelm/README.md

 ```console
 operator-sdk create api --group core --version v1alpha1 --kind Application --resource=true --controller=true --namespaced=true
 ```

+## Running Overwhelm on Kind
+> ⚠ Make sure you have the required binaries installed.
+If you don't have them, execute `make kind-install-deps`
+- Create the Kind cluster by executing `make kind-create-cluster`
+- Deploy overwhelm by executing `make kind-deploy`
+- (optional) Install a dummy Application by executing `make kind-install-dummy-app`

+To clean the Kind cluster, execute `make kind-clean`.

 ## Prerequisite
 This project is based on golang 1.17.
 Make sure your GoRoot is configured to 1.17.
 If any other version then you may face issues.